 In need of a hearty dish that would keep me warm while bracing frigid winds, I of course turned to short ribs.
 Lord knows how much I love them, especially when braised slowly until they fall to shreds.
 I’ve already found the perfect recipe, what with its wine and root vegetables and thyme.
 But I was intrigued by the idea of cooking short ribs entirely on the stove, in almost a stew of sorts.*

 The recipe, from Food & Wine, is easy and requires only a few minutes of effort.
 The payoff?
 Pillow-soft pieces of meat entrenched in a broth fragrant with thyme, carrots, celery and wine.
 Don’t make these on an empty stomach — the aroma may literally drive you to madness.
-But best of all, these short ribs fill you with enough warmth to brave the coldest of nights, much needed in the frosty days to come.
+But best of all, these stovetop braised short ribs fill you with enough warmth to brave the coldest of nights, much needed in the frosty days to come.

 *I shredded the short ribs in the leftovers so that it would become more of a stew, since there were such copious amounts of sauce.

 - 1 tablespoon unsalted butter